 Fifth Grade Curriculum Overview

-At the beginning of each school year, students are tested using Measures of Academic Progress (MAP) systems to determine the course of curriculum for each individual child for the upcoming year.
+At the beginning of each school year, students are tested using Measures of Academic Progress (MAP) to determine the course of curriculum for each individual child for the upcoming year.
 Testing is done again in the middle and end of the year to determine if we are meeting the needs of each student.

 Our math curriculum is taught using Saxon Math Level 6 by Houghton Mifflin.
-In fifth grade, there is also an optional math placement test for accelerated opportunities.
-Examples of the standards topics covered include mastery of operations with large numbers, fractions, decimals, probability, integers measurement, and proportions.
+Topics covered include mastery of operations with large numbers, fractions, decimals, probability, integers measurement, and proportions.
 Students also use IXL.
 More information on the IXL program may be found at www.ixl.com.

-- Physical Education
+- Physical Education (2x a week)

 - Art Masterpiece (Taught by volunteers on a rotating-monthly basis.
 In addition to students’ personal creations, this subject includes various aspects of art including focus on artists, mediums, history, expression, creativity, culture, etc.)